 The upper-division CCS courses listed below are available for those students who cannot complete CORE 275 (refer to the SAU academic catalog, General Education Requirements) and have been granted the on-campus exception via petition process by the Faculty Cross Cultural Committee (FCCC).
 This process must be completed prior to registering for the courses.
 The student must complete one course from both groups:

-- SOC 311 Racial & Ethnic Minorities
+- SOC 311 Racial & Ethnic Relations

 - SOC 314 Cultural Anthropology

 - SOC 327 Social Stratification

 - SPA 323 Civilization and Culture of Spain

 - HIS/GEO 332 Africa